Aditya Vikram Birla: Death

 In 1993, Birla was diagnosed with prostate cancer.
 His aged father and young son took over many of the responsibilities of the group.
-The best medical treatment for prostate cancer was arranged for Birla, and including at the Johns Hopkins Hospital in Baltimore US.
-He spent many months at that facility, and it was there that he died on 1 October 1995.
-He was survived by both his parents, his wife and both his children, as also by two sisters and a daughter-in-law.
-Former Indian Prime Minister (then Finance Minister) Manmohan Singh called Mr. Birla "among the best and brightest citizens of India."
+He received medical treatment at the Johns Hopkins Hospital in Baltimore, where he died on 1 October 1995.
+He was survived by both his parents, his wife and both his children, as well as by two sisters and a daughter-in-law.
+Former Indian Prime Minister (then Finance Minister) Manmohan Singh called Birla "among the best and brightest citizens of India."

 While battling cancer Birla's great concern was to see his daughter married.
 Towards this, he took recourse to long-standing friendship with the Bajaj family, the descendants of Jamnalal Bajaj, who had been a close friend of Ghanshyamdas Birla.
 Birla arranged for his daughter Vasavadatta to marry Kushagra Bajaj, son of Shishir Bajaj (Rahul Bajaj's younger brother) of the Bajaj family.
 He witnessed their engagement ceremony but not their wedding.
 The wedding could not be held immediately because the couple, both born in 1976, were still underage.
 The couple were married in 1997.